woodysee/delivery-and-debts/README.md

 5. You can change any of the values in the settings object.

     IMPORTANT:
     Do not modify or delete anything else in game.js or in other JavaScript files, or the HTML or CSS.
-Otherwise, the game might not work.
+Otherwise, there will be no guarantee that the game will not work.

 ___________________________________________________________